Kaká: Style of play and reception

 Ronaldinho states, "For two, maybe three seasons [at Milan], he was the best player in the world.
 There was nothing he couldn't do", while his Milan teammate Andrea Pirlo adds, "There was a point when teams just had no idea how to stop him."
 Kaká was also renowned for his vision and passing, which allowed him to create goalscoring chances for teammates.
-Having played as an attacking midfielder throughout his career, Kaká could also play as a winger or as a deep-lying playmaker.
-In addition to these characteristics, Kaká also had a powerful and accurate strike with both feet, despite being naturally right-footed.
-He also had the ability to bend the ball and was an accurate penalty taker.
+Primarily an attacking midfielder, Kaká operated as a trequartista, and was also deployed in a free role behind the strikers.
+He could also play as a winger or as a second striker.
+During Milan's 2006–07 season, Carlo Ancelotti deployed him in a more advanced position behind a lone striker, a tactical adjustment credited by UEFA with transforming the club's campaign.
+During his second spell at Milan, he was also occasionally deployed in a deeper midfield role as a regista.
+Kaká also possessed a powerful and accurate strike with both feet, despite being naturally right-footed.
+He was capable of bending the ball and was also an accurate penalty taker.
 In 2020, 90min.com placed Kaká at number 42 in their list of "The 50 Greatest Footballers of All Time".
+In 2023, FourFourTwo ranked Kaká ninth on its list of the 100 greatest players of the 21st century.